Functional Skills Qualifications (FSQ) outcomes

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

-This interactive visualisation shows data on the number of reformed Functional Skills Qualifications (FSQs) awarded and student outcomes from July 2021 (Quarter 3, 2021) onwards.
-The data is for FSQ English and FSQ maths at level 1 and level 2.
-It only covers data for England.
+This visualisation shows the number of reformed Functional Skills Qualifications (FSQs) awarded and student outcomes in England from July 2021 (Q3 2021) onwards for FSQ English and FSQ maths at level 1 and level 2.

-• The top graph shows the number of FSQs awarded in each individual quarter, and in each 12 months to quarter end period.
+The first graph shows the number of qualifications awarded in each quarter and in each 12 months to quarter end period.

-You can use the drop-down selections to change the data in both graphs.
-You can choose to show data for each qualification level (Level 1 or Level 2) and for different student age groups (All students, students aged up to 18 years, students aged 19 years or older).
-Using the tabs you can switch between data for FSQ English and FSQ maths.
+You can use the dropdown menus to change the data shown in both charts.
+You can select qualification level (level 1 or level 2) and student age groups (all students, students aged up to 18, or students aged 19 and above).
+Using the tabs, you can switch between data for FSQ English and FSQ maths.

-This interactive visualisation includes data on reformed Functional Skills Qualifications in English and Maths at level 1 and level 2.
+This visualisation includes data on reformed Functional Skills Qualifications in English and maths at level 1 and level 2.

-Reformed FSQs were first made available from September 2019.
-This interactive visualisation only presents data from July 2021 onwards.
-This is because FSQ assessments did not take place during the Covid 19 pandemic and some students were instead awarded Centre Assessed Grades.
+Reformed FSQs were introduced in September 2019.
+This visualisation covers data from July 2021 onwards, as FSQ assessments were disrupted during the COVID-19 pandemic, with some students receiving Centre Assessed Grades.

-This interactive visualisation only includes students who have taken at least one FSQ English or FSQ maths assessment at level 1 or level 2 between July 2021 (Q3 2021) and the latest available quarter.
-It only includes students who have taken FSQ assessments in England.
+This visualisation includes students in England who took at least one FSQ English or FSQ maths assessment at level 1 or level 2 between July 2021 (Q3 2021) and the latest quarter shown.

 FSQs are taken by a diverse cohort of students for a wide range of purposes.
-FSQs are currently taken by apprentices (both 16- to 18-year-olds and adults), students who have not obtained a grade 3 or above at GCSE, and adults seeking to improve their skills for the workplace, amongst others.
-Within these groups, there is significant diversity – for example, these qualifications can play an important role for students in prison, as well as those with special educational needs and disabilities.
+FSQs are taken by apprentices (both 16- to 18-year-olds and adults), students who did not achieve a grade 4 or above at GCSE, and adults improving workplace skills.
+They are also taken by students in prison and students with special educational needs and disabilities.

 For FSQ maths, results are shown at qualification level.
 For FSQ English, results are shown at component level (but not for the Speaking, Listening and Communicating component).